slatedocs/slate/source/includes/_message.md

 }
 ```

 A Message Group also follows the composition of message.
-It has a body and headers as well.
+It contains a body and headers as well.

 The headers contain info of the message sequence.
 And the body acts as a container that stores its entries.